darthdeus/blobs/README.md

 [![License](https://img.shields.io/crates/l/blobs.svg)](https://github.com/darthdeus/blobs/blob/main/LICENSE)

 `blobs` is a rigid body physics engine written in Rust with only a few dependencies, most notably using `glam` instead of `nalgebra`.

+**Currently under heavy development.
+While the library is being used in real projects it's still undergoing heavy changes.**

 ## Features